prpcodes/pexon-flask-certificates/README.md

 ## 📝 License

 This project is licensed under the MIT License.

-Enjoy!
-The Pexon name is a trademark of [Pexon Consulting GmbH](https://pexon-consulting.de/) and is used here only for educational purposes.
+The Pexon name is a trademark of [Pexon Consulting GmbH](https://pexon-consulting.de/) <br/> and is used here only for educational purposes.